twilson63/permaweb-cookbook/src/introduction/index.md

 # Contributing

-The cookbook is open source, and open to contributions.
+The cookbook is open source.

-If you want to contribute content, fix a typo, work on a translation, or something else entirely, you can get started contributing [here](https://github.com/twilson63/permaweb-cookbook/blob/main/CONTRIBUTING.md).
+If you would like to contribute content, fix a typo, work on a translation, or something else entirely, you can get started with our [Contributing Guidelines](https://github.com/twilson63/permaweb-cookbook/blob/main/CONTRIBUTING.md).